Bills

 Setting Up an Account

 Once you have your keys you will need to take meter readings – one from all of the meters your house has, and give them to your providers when opening your account with them.
-This can normally be done over the phone They will use this reading as the start of your account, so it’s a good idea to have one or they may use the last tenant’s previous reading which could cost you more.
+This can normally be done over the phone or online.
+They will use this reading as the start of your account, and if you don't provide one they may use the final reading from the previous, which could cost you more.

-Your suppliers will also come and read the meters themselves on occasion, so make sure you’re honest.
+Your suppliers may also come and take their own meter readings on occasion, so make sure you’re honest.
 If you aren’t sure how to read the meter, many suppliers have a guide on their websites which you may find useful.

 Top